 PhD by Distance Learning

 The distance learning route to a PhD is suitable for those with a developed career or other commitments who can't afford to give up the day job!
-There is absolutely no difference in examination procedures or standards expected for PhDs gained by distance learning or on-campus, although the distance-learnign route is the equivalent of part-time and normally takes 6 years to complete.
+There is absolutely no difference in examination procedures or standards expected for PhDs gained by distance learning or on-campus, although the distance-learnign route is the equivalent of part-time and the normal registration period is four years, maximum seven years.
 As a School, we have been running PhDs by distance learning since 2001; at any one time we have at least 20 such students active.

 Award of a UK doctorate is based upon individual research, presented in the form of an 80,000-word thesis.
 Normally comprising six years part-time registration with the option of some additional 'writing up time', we support the particular needs of distance learners by combining intensive dedicated supervision with online research training modules and short residential visits.

 If accepted as a candidate, then the residential Induction Week in the autumn is the forum for meeting your supervisory team (one main supervisor and a second supporting one) and other staff.
 Initially registered as a ‘Probationary Postgraduate Student’, progress to full PhD status depends on successfully passing your upgrade submission (normally at c.
 18 months).
 You must visit Leicester for that upgrade interview, for subsequent 'progress reviews' (every two years), as well as for your final examination.
 Travel costs are your responsibility, though we pay for accommodation while you are at the University.
 Throughout your research you will have regular communication with your supervisor via e-mail, skype, telephone and post.
 They may visit you if possible.